Prajwal-Patil-Inc/Java-Dev-Cinema-Ticket/README.md

 - Validates account ID
 - Ensures a maximum of 25 tickets can be purchased at once
 - Enforces the rule that child or infant tickets cannot be purchased without an adult ticket
-- Calculates total ticket amount and reserves the required number of seats
+- Calculates total ticket amount and the required number of seats
 - Supports adult, child, and infant ticket types

 ## Requirements